chuaaaaa/ModernAIPT3/README.md

 import seaborn as sns
 from sklearn.base import BaseEstimator, TransformerMixin

-// install package
 pip install ucimlrepo

-// Loading the data into a dataframe
+##  Loading the data into a dataframe

 from ucimlrepo import fetch_ucirepo
 // get dataset import into google colab